Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

-Yasmani Grandal -- .133 average over his past 10 games -- will be in action for the Chicago White Sox against the Seattle Mariners, with Luis Castillo on the hill, on August 21 at 8:10 PM ET.
+Yasmani Grandal -- .156 average over his past 10 games -- will be in action for the Chicago White Sox versus the Seattle Mariners, with Bryan Woo on the mound, on August 22 at 8:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rockies.

 Yasmani Grandal Game Info & Props vs. the Mariners